 Bonfires, parties, or reading in bed.
 Ideas for how one should spend New Year’s Eve are endless, and everyone should spend it the way they like.
-Probably most of like to watch fireworks at midnight, but all pet-owners know how stressful the noise of explosions is for many animals.
+Probably most of us like to watch fireworks at midnight, but all pet-owners know how stressful the noise of explosions is for many animals.
 So I thought that instead of making firework shows this year, we can instead admire New Year’s fireworks on canvas.

 Igor Stravinsky wrote Fireworks, Op.
 4 in 1908 and he described it as a “short orchestral fantasy.”
 Giacomo Balla designed sets and lighting for its premiere on 12 April 1917, at Teatro Costanzi in Rome.
 Although the production was commissioned and produced by Sergei Diaghilev, Feu d’Artifice was not, in fact, a ballet, but rather a light show orchestrated on a geometrical set created by Balla.

 Sam Francis began painting when he was constrained to spend long hours in hospital after being diagnosed with spinal tuberculosis.
 In his early career, he experimented with Abstract Expressionism and Surrealism, to eventually develop a personal style characterized by dripping bright colors onto the canvas.
 Over a thousand of his works bear references to Chinese and Japanese art, French impressionism, or his own Bay Area roots.

 Color Field Style

 Helen Frankenthaler (1928–2011) has been considered the heir to first-generation Abstract Expressionists who played a pivotal role in transitioning Abstract Expressionism to Color Field painting.
 She considered her canvas not only as a formalized field in which to act but also an arena for gestural drawing: “The canvas surface is flat and yet space extends for miles.
 What a lie, what trickery—how beautiful is the very idea of painting”, she once said.